Labor force in the United States: Overall rate

-The labor force participation rate decreases when the percentage increase in the defined population (denominator) is greater than the percentage increase in the labor force (i.e., the sum of employed and unemployed, the numerator).
+The LFPR decreases when the percentage increase in the defined population (denominator) is greater than the percentage increase in the labor force (i.e., the sum of employed and unemployed, the numerator).
 With respect to the unemployment rate, if the percentage increase in the number of unemployed (numerator) is greater than the percentage increase in the number in the labor force (denominator), the unemployment rate will rise.

 Prime working age rate

 Economists also analyze the LFPR for those prime-aged workers, aged 25–54.
-Mathematically, this ratio is computed with a numerator (labor force age 25–54) and denominator (civilian population age 25–54).
-This can help remove the impact of aging demographics, to better understand trends among working-aged persons.
+Mathematically, this ratio is the total civilian labor force age 25–54 divided by the total civilian population of that age cohort.
 The prime-aged LFPR peaked at 84.5% at three times between October 1997 and April 2000.
 Prior to the Great Recession, the rate was 83.3% in November 2007, then fell to a trough of 80.5% in July 2015, before steadily climbing back to 81.7% in January 2018.
 It is one of the few key labor market variables that had yet to recover its pre-crisis level as of January 2018 and is an indicator of slack in the labor market.